An Employee's Guide to Health Benefits Under COBRA

 This booklet explains your rights under COBRA to a temporary extension of employer-provided group health coverage, called COBRA continuation coverage.

-This booklet is designed to:
+This booklet will:

 - Provide a general explanation of your COBRA rights and responsibilities;